 - Click Send.

-When you send your invoices this way, not only will your customers have the opportunity to pay you by credit card (if you turned on Payments), but Wave will be able to track when your customer has viewed the invoice!
-You’ll see the status of the invoice change to Viewed.
+When you send your invoices this way, Wave will be able to track when your customer has viewed the invoice and when they've paid you (if you're using Payments).

 - Enter the customer’s credit card information.
-You can save the card for future payments by clicking the check box at the bottom.
+You can save the card for future payments by ticking the check box.

 Congratulations!
-You’re all done with this invoice, your records are up to date, and life is good.
+You’re all done with this invoice and your records are up to date.